AllFatherOdin2/GradDatabases/DatabaseProject/src/indexMechTake2/README2Take2.txt

 			-Additional error checking and database sanitization would solve this issue, but that is outside the scope of this project.
-		-The index value of the overflow bucket is OVERFLOW_TITLE (set to "overflow" by default)
+		-The index value of the overflow bucket is OVERFLOW_TITLE (set to "overflow" by default) -Before modifying any files, the user must call getBuckets(), and after all modifications are complete, the user must call printBuckets() in order to "commit" the changes.
+These functions are integral to the proper function of the API functions, and forgetting them has catastrophic effects.

 Class Structure
 	-Bucket: